-Express lanes, also known as high-occupancy toll (HOT) lanes, have the potential to help.
+Done right, express lanes, also known as high-occupancy toll (HOT) lanes, can help meet our transportation, environmental, and equity goals.
 Express lanes let carpools and buses get out of traffic – and then, if the lanes aren’t full, allow solo drivers to use them for a fee.
-Too often, express lanes are created by widening a highway, which undermines the value of this solution.
+But too often, express lanes are created by widening a highway, which undermines the value of this solution.

 A FAST express lane is Fast, Affordable, and Sustainable Transportation — created by converting an existing lane, instead of widening.
-Toll revenues and cost savings are dedicated to transit alternatives and other strategies to reduce driving and traffic congestion, like express buses, vanpools, rideshare and carpool programs, and reduced fares or tolls for low-income commuters.
+Toll revenues and cost savings are dedicated to affordable alternatives to solo driving, like express buses, vanpools, ride-sharing, active transportation, and reduced fares or tolls for low-income commuters.

 Note that in the past we used the term “Optimized HOT” lanes instead of FAST express lanes.
-Both terms refer to the same concept.yeah
+Both terms refer to the same concept.

 The Bay Area needs FAST express lanes

 Unfortunately, the current plans fall short of their potential.
-The Bay Area’s planned network would spend $6 billion in revenue from express lanes on the highways themselves, including hundreds of miles of highway expansion but no commitment to funding public transit.
+The Bay Area’s planned network would spend much of the $6 billion in revenue from express lanes on thundreds of miles of highway expansion without a commitment to funding public transit.

 Piloting FAST express lanes on Highway 101

-Traffic on Highway 101 between San Francisco and Gilroy is a nightmare.
+Traffic on Highway 101 between San Francisco and Gilroy is a nightmare and getting worse, with few viable alternatives to the gridlock.
 And Silicon Valley is the innovation capitol of California and the nation, so it’s a perfect place to pilot FAST express lanes.

 San Mateo County government and transit agencies are studying solutions, including FAST express lanes and widening the highway to create an express lane.
 We are working with a growing coalition of transportation, equity, and environmental groups on the Peninsula to call for FAST express lanes on Highway 101 as the most efficient, equitable, and sustainable solution to the traffic problem.